macorobots/roomac_ros/README.md

  docker/compose_simulation_localization_nvidia.yaml up
 ```

 Like in the previous step there is a config for other GPUs (`compose_simulation_localization.yaml`).
-Remember to first run `xhost local:root`

 </td>